-Finally, the disputed domain name is a typosquatted version of the Complainant's trademark and does not lead to any active webpage.
-Such use does not amount to a bona fide offering of goods or services, or to a legitimate noncommercial or fair use of the disputed domain name.
+Finally, the disputed domain name does not lead to any active webpage.
+Such use does not amount to a bona fide offering of goods or services, or to a legitimate non-commercial or fair use of the disputed domain name.